AmmarBasha2011/INEX-SPA-Hepler-Coder-Knowledge/README.txt

 ### You can use any class or function without require_once
 Don't use require_once to load any framework code (Not Recommended) beacuse our framework load this automaticly.
 You only use a function and we will do everything for it.

+### Naming of routes
+This is Naming of routes:

+#### Create form Route
+if you build a create form route, name like this `create[Name].php` then in second file, name like this `[Name]/create_request_POST.php`
+like:
+- web/createBlog.php
+- web/Blog/create_request_POST.php

+#### Edit Form Route
+if you build a edit form route, name like this `edit[Name]_dynamic.php` then in second file, name like this `[Name]/edit_request_POST.php`
+like:
+- web/editBlog_dynamic.php
+- web/Blog/edit_request_POST.php

+#### Delete Form Route
+if you build a delete form route, name like this `delete[Name]_dynamic.php` then in second file, name like this `[Name]/delete_request_POST.php`
+like:
+- web/deleteBlog_dynamic.php
+- web/Blog/delete_request_POST.php

+#### Show Forms Route
+if you build a show forms route, name like this `[Name].php` or `index.php`
+like:
+- web/index.php
+- web/Blog

+## Best Practices

+### Code Organization
+- Keep route files in dedicated folders within `web/` directory
+- Follow consistent naming conventions for routes and files
+- Group related functionality in subdirectories

+### Security
+- Always validate CSRF tokens on forms
+- Enable HTTPS in production environments
+- Sanitize user input before database operations
+- Never expose sensitive data in public folders

+### Performance
+- Set `DB_CHECK=false` in production
+- Minimize JavaScript usage between page transitions
+- Use the public folder for static assets only
+- Keep dynamic route handlers lightweight

+### Development
+- Test thoroughly before deploying changes
+- Document any custom route patterns
+- Follow the naming conventions for routes and files
+- Back up database before running migrations

+### Database
+- Use prepared statements for queries
+- Keep SQL files organized by date
+- Test migrations in development first
+- Follow table naming conventions

 ## Repository

 [Get Started on GitHub](https://github.com/AmmarBasha2011/INEX-SPA)